jm-merchan/Observability_as_Code_Webinar/Kubernetes_App/README.md

-# Deploying Dashboards, Monitors and Synthetic Test in Datadog
+# Deploying Datadog Agent and Applications.

 This repo is based on [Automate Monitoring with the Terraform Datadog Provider tutorial](https://developer.hashicorp.com/terraform/tutorials/applications/datadog-provider), which has been extended to deploy the eCommerce application using HCL.